 It wouldn’t be an overstatement to say that everyone makes mistake.
-In fact everyone is bound to make mistakes as that is how human brains are wired.
+In fact people are bound to make mistakes as that is how human brains are wired.
+In other words, our senses are defective.
 As such, humanly speaking, making mistake is not an offense.
-However, quite often we don’t realize that we are wrong.
+However, quite often we don’t realize that we were or we are wrong.
 This is when the life gets difficult not only for ourselves but also for those surrounding us.

 Dealing with mistakes is not always easy, especially when we have denied committing them.
 Saying a quick “sorry” may help but at times even that appears difficult to say.
 If we know we are wrong but try to prove otherwise, it is outright unethical and must be avoided, but there could be instances when we come to know our mistake later.
 How to deal with it?
 Or should we just bury it so no one knows about it?
 This is when our integrity is tested.